Top 10 Wettest Places on Earth by Annual Rainfall

 Mawsynram - India

-Mawsynram is located in the Meghalaya state of India.
-This place is the wettest in the whole world as it receives more than 11,871 millimetres of rain annually.
-This place’s landscape is the reason behind its annual rainfall, as the great Himalayan Range prevents the raincloud system from leaving the area.
-Due to the heavy rains, there are many systems of waterfalls and rivers.
+Mawsynram is located in Meghalaya.
+This place is the wettest worldwide, receiving more than 11,871 millimeters of rain annually.
+This place’s landscape is behind its annual rainfall, as the great Himalayan Range prevents the raincloud system from leaving the area.
+Due to the heavy rains, there are many waterfalls and rivers.
 People living in this place have adopted wet conditions.
-They use different methods to block their rooftops from leaking, and even a way to work in the fields without getting wet.
-If you are planning to travel to Mawsynram, never forget your raincoat and an umbrella.
+They use different methods to block their rooftops from leaking and even a way to work in the fields without getting soaked.
+If you plan to travel to Mawsynram, never forget your raincoat and an umbrella.

 2. Cherrapunji – India